CurtTilmes/raku-libgit2/README.md

 That library must be installed, and this module will be subject to the features enabled during the build/install of that library.

-This module is EXPERIMENTAL.
+This module is **EXPERIMENTAL**.
 In particular, I'm still trying to refine the Perl 6 API to be as friendly as possible, and also as Perl-ish as possible.
 I've converted some callbacks into Channels, and some options into :pairs, etc.  If you see anything that could be done better, PLEASE